 Labelling of 'other water' must comply with the requirements of the general labelling legislation (Regulation (EU) No 1169/2011 and S.I.
-No. 489 of 2014).
+No. 556 of 2014 (as amended).
 There is no restriction on the use of trade names on 'other waters', and the source of the water is not mandatory.
 There are no additional labelling requirements if 'other waters' have undergone any treatment.
 Nutrition and health claims under Regulation (EC) No 1924/2006, as amended, may also be made on 'other water', e.g. that it is a source of calcium.
 If these claims are made, they must comply with the requirements of Regulation (EC) No 1924/2006, as amended.
 Authorised health claims and the conditions applying to them are listed in the European Union Register, along with a list of rejected health claims and the reasons for their rejection.
-The European Union Register can be accessed here: http://ec.europa.eu/nuhclaims/.
+The European Union Register can be accessed here: Nutrition and health claims - EU labelling rules - Your Europe (europa.eu)

 See Appendix I, Figure 7 for an example of a label used for 'other water'.